prisma/specs/photongo/Readme.md

 #### Update

 You can update records by querying for specific documents and setting specific fields.
+Unlike the create operation, all fields are optional, because often users want to update just one field.

+##### Examples

 ###### Update the role of an existing user